Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Introduction

 Our goal in this paper is to study the algebro-geometric meaning of the tangent cones in terms of the sheaf $\mathcal E$.
 To state the main result, we recall that given a torsion free coherent sheaf $\mathcal F$ over $\C\P^{n-1}$, one can define a \emph{Harder-Narasimhan-Seshadri filtration} of subsheaves (c.f. \cite{Kobayashi})

-such that the quotients $Q_i=\mathcal F^i/\mathcal F^{i-1}$ are torsion free and stable, and furthermore, the slopes of $Q_i$ are decreasing.
-Such a filtration may not be unique in general but the associated graded object
+such that the quotients $Q_i=\mathcal F_i/\mathcal F_{i-1}$ are torsion free and stable, and furthermore, the slopes of $Q_i$ are decreasing.
+Such a filtration may not be unique in general but the double dual of the associated graded object

 is canonical, i.e. it is uniquely determined by $\F$ up to isomorphism.
-The double dual $(\Gr^{HNS}(\mathcal F))^{**}$ then defines a canonical reflexive sheaf associated to $\mathcal F$.

 \